top of page

 PayPal ButtonPayPal Button

-Trip Itinerary " El Bandito"
+" El Bandito"

-This El Bandito has been talked about for years.
-If you have ever done one of our full peninsula trips like the Conquistador or Lands End you know the conversation always comes up.
-"If only we had more time to explore more and take in the mystic sights of Baja" So we are putting it into our yearly schedule.
-9 Days down the Baja Peninsula coving over 1700 + miles while staying at Baja most prestige private resorts all the way down the peninsula.
-Yes this is theEl Bandito Expedition.
-We plan to spoil you all the way down the peninsula.
-First class trails, Food, hotels and more exploration time to see the treasures of Baja.
+The El Bandito expedition is something that has been talked about for years, especially during our full peninsula trips like the Conquistador or Lands End.
+These conversations usually involve a desire for more time to explore and take in the sights of Baja.
+That's why we're putting it into our yearly schedule.
+This 9-day trip will take you down the Baja Peninsula, covering over 1700 miles, while staying at some of Baja's most prestigious private resorts along the way.
+Expect first-class trails, food, hotels, and plenty of exploration time to see the treasures of Baja.

 DAY 4.
 Bahía de los Ángeles to Santa Rosalia